liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-screens.markdown

       `loadMyData()`.
 These methods can also be UI events received in the `View` class through a regular listener (such as Android's `OnClickListener`) and forwarded to the screenlet by using the `performUserAction()` method.
-    - A listener object, provided by the app, intented to be called when any event occurs.
+    - A listener object provided by the app, intended to be called when any event occurs.
 This is optional, but recommended.

 - *MyScreenletInteractor*: The screenlet's interactor.
 A screenlet can have zero or more interactors, depending on the number of use cases it supports.
-For example, the `LoginScreenlet` only supports one use case (to log the user in), so it has only one interactor.
+For example, the `LoginScreenlet` only supports one use case (to log in the user), so it has only one interactor.
 However, the `DDLFormScreenlet` supports several use cases (load the form, load a record, submit the form, etc...), so it includes one interactor for each.
 It's important to note that an interactor